<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated 🙂

 When I first put them on, I was floored to the point of wanting to go back and listen to every song I had ever heard.
 They really do make you look at music in an entirely different way.

 For the first few months, I was constantly taking them off to make sure I wasn’t going crazy.
-It sounded like the music was surrounding me.
+It sounded like the music was really actually coming from outside in a lot of instances.

-Open back models take this concept even further.
+Open back models (like the ones mentioned above), take this concept even further.
 I have read reviews from people who claim that they could pick out each individual musician on stage, where they were standing, and specifically each note that they played.
-Instrument separation and sound-stage go hand in hand in this regard.
+Instrument separation and Soundstage go hand in hand in this regard.

 Have you ever put on a crappy pair of headphones and couldn’t decipher anything that was going on?
 Often times the sound gets all muddied up due to the poor quality of the set.